privacy-scaling-explorations/zkevm-circuits/docs/MPT_Circuit.md

 Each circuit row represents the mpt update (from old to new) of a path from root to leaf, at a certain depth (depth of root is 0).
 So each row represents only one node (virtual node in case it does not exist).
 The row offset order `previous --> current --> next` indicates an increase of depth towards leafnode.

-The configuration changes to the MPT is characterized by the following two columns:
+The configuration changes to the MPT are characterized by the following two columns:

 (1) `PathType`: This characterizes topological structural change.
 It includes `PathType::Start`, `PathType::Common`, `PathType::ExtensionOld` and `PathType::ExtensionNew`;

 (2) `SegmentType`: This characterizes data field (which form the trie's leafnode hash) change.
 It includes `SegmentType::Start`, `SegmentType::AccountTrie`, `SegmentType::AccountLeaf0`-`SegmentType::AccountLeaf4`, `SegmentType::StorageTrie`, `SegmentType::StorageLeaf0`-`SegmentType::StorageLeaf1`.

-In both of the above two column witnesses, `Start` is used as boundary marker between updates.
+In both of the above two column witnesses, `Start` is used as a boundary marker between updates.
 This means each circuit row with a `Start` indicates a new MPT update.

 ### Topological structure changes to the trie, their corresponding mpt operations and account/storage types